theHdd4/TrinityFastAPIDjangoReact/README.md

 click **Save Text** – the editor will send the payload to the FastAPI backend which stores it in MongoDB.

+When you delete a card the frontend archives the entire card object to the FastAPI endpoint `/api/cards/archive` before removing any associated atoms.
+Text Box atoms are archived by setting their status to `archived` via `DELETE /api/t/text/<id>` so nothing is permanently lost.

 ## 4. Verify the services communicate

 1. Open the frontend and add a Text Box.
 After clicking **Save Text** open